httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Maintaining Application Boundaries {#other-apps}

-Because the origin {{!RFC6454}} is how many HTTP capabilities are scoped, applications also need to consider how deployments might interact with other applications (including Web browsing) on the same origin.
+Because many HTTP capabilities are scoped to the origin {{!RFC6454}}, applications also need to consider how deployments might interact with other applications (including Web browsing) on the same origin.

-For example, if Cookies {{?RFC6265}} are used to carry application state, they will be sent with all requests to the origin by default, unless scoped by path, and the application might receive cookies from other applications on the origin.
+For example, if Cookies {{?RFC6265}} are used to carry application state, they will be sent with all requests to the origin by default (unless scoped by path), and the application might receive cookies from other applications on the origin.
 This can lead to security issues, as well as collision in cookie names.

 One solution to these issues is to require a dedicated hostname for the application, so that it has a unique origin.
 However, it is often desirable to allow multiple applications to be deployed on a single hostname; doing so provides the most deployment flexibility and enables them to be "mixed" together (See {{?RFC8820}} for details).
 Therefore, applications using HTTP should strive to allow multiple applications on an origin.